Thor110/AlienTrilogyRessurected/README.md

 # To Do List

-Graphics Viewer

-- Compressed images can not be replaced yet, until I implement a recompression algorithm that matches the original exactly.

 Text Editor

 - UI text viewing .BIN files plaintext.
 - Editing and saving functionality.

+Model Viewer

+- M036, M039 & M040 textures are not determined yet.

+Graphics Viewer

+- Compressed images can not be replaced yet, until I implement a recompression algorithm that matches the original exactly.

 Level Viewer